Skip to content

 • Required application information submitted by the appropriate deadline was withheld from the review panel or the arts council.

-Applicants approved for Teaching Art Together Grant(s) are required to send a letter to each of their state legislators and forward copies to the arts council.
+Applicants approved for Teaching Art Together Grant(s) are required to send a letter to each of their state legislators (see sample here) and forward copies to the arts council.
+Additionally, please send a letter to the mayor of your county judge executive.

 Final Reports